 LinkedIn, like any other social media channel, is a social networking platform.
 This means that people are networking with each other while revealing who they are and what they do.
 LinkedIn reminds you to do this when you log in by making sure your profile is 100% complete.
-Part of getting to 100% completion is uploading your picture, and here’s all that you need to know about why you should upload your photograph, sizing tips for a successful upload, and what could happen to your photograph if you’re not careful.
+Part of getting to 100% completion is uploading your picture, and here’s all the LinkedIn photo tips you need to know about why you should upload your photograph, sizing tips for a successful upload, and what could happen to your photograph if you’re not careful.

 That’s right: Your profile photograph could be forcibly removed.
 Read on for more details.

 LinkedIn Photo Tips #1 – Why Upload a Photo?

 There you used to be some debate as to whether or not you should include your photo in your LinkedIn profile.
 The advice by some then was that including your photograph could mean that a company might not want to hire you because the fact that they saw what you actually looked like could be used against them in a discriminatory lawsuit.
 Everyone who commented on that blog post I link to above said there was absolutely no truth behind that argument, and I have even heard from some employment lawyers that many of their clients pass the task of sourcing talent to an impartial 3rd party, within or outside of their organization, so that there are no potential issues here.

 Regardless of the above argument, there are many fundamental reasons why you want to upload a photo to your profile if you haven’t done so already: